Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 >
 > Willaim Butler Yeats, "The Second Coming"

 Technologies are doomed to obsolescence.
 While many legacy technologies have endured for decades (Fortran, Cobal, R, Python, C, C++), they have all evolved.
 Additionally, many technologies have been eclipsed by better tools.
+Tools tend to be fairly specialized.
+For instance, R isn't the best tool to build large-scaled web applications.
 Don't be so rigid that you devote your personal brand to a particular technology.
 You might find yourself on the scrap-pile with it...
 "Things fall apart."
-Indeed.

 We leveraged R for this book.
 It is relatively simplistic on the outside relative to many other languages.
-It has a more limited number of data structures, doesn't use scalars, and tends to avoid standard flow-control.
+It has a more limited number of data structures, doesn't use scalars, is single-threaded, and tends to avoid standard flow-control.
 It is a little idiosyncratic.
 If you have some programming experience with another language you might find yourself having a little difficulty with it.
 If you are new to programming, it is going to look weird.
 This book isn't on programming.
 We are simply writing scripts that piggyback off of programmers that have done a fabulous job of creating a free tool that currently rivals any others in the analytics space ^[Python is the currently the closest rival and is a great tool.
 Julia still hasn't caught on, but has some compelling features].

 Additionally, I recommend using code instead of a point-and-click tool.
 Code demonstrates exactly what you have done and is easy to communicate to anyone with a knowledge of the language.
 It will make your life easier even if it makes it more difficult in the beginning.
 The best thing about R is that there has been a huge user base over the years and there are many resources that you can leverage to learn what it can do.
 Ultimately, the decision on what tool to use needs to be driven by what you want to get out it.
 Are you prototyping or do you need to operationalize your code?
 Are you dealing with huge datasets?
 Do you want something built for speed or comfort?
 I am not going to cover anything about the language in this book.
 There are just too many resources available that will do a better job than me.
 Here are my basic recommendations if you would like to use R: